-Client Services, Inc. (CSI), one of the largest contingency collection agencies in the United States, providing collection services to banks, utility companies, municipalities, county governments, private educational institutions and medical providers, among others.
+Client Services, Inc. (CSI) is one of the largest contingency collection agencies in the United States.
+It provides collection services to banks, utility companies, municipalities, county governments, private educational institutions and medical providers, among others.
 Here’s what you need to know if you’re receiving communications from CSI.

 CSI is a member of ACA International, which is the association of credit and collection professionals that establishes professional standards for the industry.

-If you are receiving calls or letters about a debt collection account from CSI, it is important to understand your rights as well as the regulations that govern the behavior of debt collectors.
+If you are receiving calls or letters about a debt collection account from CSI, it’s important to understand your rights as well as the regulations that govern the behavior of debt collectors.
 You can take the following steps to protect yourself:

 - Only accept appropriate behavior.
 Collection agency behavior is regulated by the Fair Debt Collections Practices Act (FDCPA).
 Collectors can only contact you between 8 a.m. and 9 p.m. (your time), must identify that they’re a debt collector and cannot lie, threaten or harass you.
 They also may not contact others about your debt except to find out your current address and must provide you with the name and address of your original creditor.
 They have to inform you that information you provide will be used toward the collection of your debt and that you can dispute the debt.
 If you notify them in writing to stop communications with you, they must do so except to inform you that collections have stopped or legal action is pending.
 You have a year to file a lawsuit against a collector that you believe has violated the FDCPA and can contact a consumer law attorney to assess the viability of your case.